eljefedelrodeodeljefe/eljefedelrodeo.com/content/article/deep-map-object-values.md

 ### #1: Modern JavaScript

-For the above case, the one with the least assumptions about your application logic and inputs, as well as the most readable, is the following, by [geoffroy-warin](https://stackoverflow.com/users/1639063/geoffroy-warin) you can find [here](https://stackoverflow.com/a/39209226/3580261).
+For the above case, the one with the least assumptions about your application logic and inputs, as well as the most readable, is the following, by [geoffroy-warin](https://stackoverflow.com/users/1639063/geoffroy-warin) you can find [here](https://stackoverflow.com/a/39209226/3580261), to [this question](https://stackoverflow.com/questions/25333918/js-deep-map-function).

 ```js
 export function mapObject (obj, fn) {